 The Dutch Good Growth Fund (DGGF) is a programme commissioned by the Dutch Ministry of Foreign Affairs.
-It is administered by the Netherlands Enterprise Agency, Atradius Dutch State Business (for Dutch entrepreneurs) and a consortium of PwC and Triple Jump (for local SMEs).
+It is administered by Invest International, Atradius Dutch State Business (for Dutch entrepreneurs) and a consortium of PwC and Triple Jump (for local SMEs).

 About DGGF tracks

 Do you have questions about one of the DGGF tracks?
 Contact the track administrator.
 Together, you can discuss what DGGF can do for you and your company, and what is expected of you.
 Funding from DGGF is customised to each project.

 - Investing Dutch entrepreneurs

 MKB-F team (on behalf of Invest International(

 PwC and Triple Jump